timescale/docs/promscale/installation/docker.md

 # Promscale installation using Docker

-You can install the Promscale Connector with a Docker image from [Docker Hub][promscale-docker-hub].
-To see the latest available images, see the [Promscale Releases on GitHub][promscale-releases-github].

 Alternatively, you can skip to the bonus section which contains a `docker-compose` file for four components above: [Skip to docker-compose file](#bonus-docker-compose-file)